-Deputies respond to bicycle, vehicle crash on LA 90 over Atchafalaya River
+Deputies respond to bicycle, vehicle crash on US 90 over Atchafalaya River

 Latest Weather Blog

-Deputies respond to bicycle, vehicle crash on LA 90 over Atchafalaya River
+Deputies respond to bicycle, vehicle crash on US 90 over Atchafalaya River

-FRANKLIN — Deputies and first responders were called to the scene of a crash Friday involving a vehicle and a bicycle on LA 90, the St. Mary Parish Sheriff's Office said.
+MORGAN CITY — Deputies and first responders were called to the scene of a crash Friday involving a vehicle and a bicycle on U.S. 90, the St. Mary Parish Sheriff's Office said.

-The crash happened on LA 90 going westbound over the Atchafalaya River.
+The crash happened on U.S. 90 going westbound over the Atchafalaya River.

 Deputies advised motorists to slow down in the area and expect delays until the scene is clear.